Rahul-space/BAAS/README.md

 # BAAS
 A Backend As A Service platform which help frontend developers to use backend or servers

+Updates and ideas are welcomed